goharbor/harbor/docs/1.10/install-config/harbor-ha-helm.md

 weight: 40
 ---

-## Goal

-Deploy Harbor on K8S via helm to make it highly available, that is, if one of node that has Harbor's container running becomes un accessible.
-Users does not experience interrupt of service of Harbor.
+You can deploy Harbor on Kubernetes via helm to make it highly available.
+In this way, if one of the nodes on which Harbor is running becomes unavailable, users do not experience interruptions of service.

 ## Prerequisites